 - Keep temperature within normal limits with clothes and a blanket with head of bed flat

 - Breastfeed well or take entire amount of feed by bottle and gain weight consistently.

 - Identify a pediatrician who will take care of your baby after discharge and make appointment (ask medical team how many days after discharge the baby should be seen by Pediatrician)

 - Ask your nurse for a discharge teaching packet which has information regarding newborn care.

-- Ask the nurse for advice regarding what type of car seat to buy.
-Bring car seat to be checked by a Car Seat Advocate who has been specially trained to approve car seats for safety.
+- Bring infant car seat a few days prior to discharge to be checked by a Car Seat Advocate who has been specially trained to approve car seats for safety.

-- Get follow-up clinic appointment cards and discharge instructions sheet.
+- Take discharge appointment sheets and discharge instructions sheet.